What Is Breast Revision?

-A breast augmentation procedure is performed with the aim of achieving beautifully proportioned, fuller and more youthful breasts.
-But it is possible for certain complications to occur during the procedure and these may affect the final look of your breasts.
+Breast augmentation is performed to achieve beautifully proportioned, fuller, and more youthful breasts.
+But certain complications can occur during the procedure, which may affect the final look of your breasts.

 Why Breast Revision

-The good news is that if your expectations from the breast augmentation procedure were unmet, you can opt for a surgery termed as ‘breast revision’.
+The good news is that if your expectations from the breast augmentation procedure were unmet, you could opt for breast revision surgery.
 Dr. Feldmar explains that a breast revision involves removing and/or replacing the silicone or saline implants inserted in the breast pocket during the breast augmentation procedure.
-The surgeon may change the type or size of the implants in order to remedy the former complications and give you the beautiful appearance you had originally envisioned.
+The surgeon may change the type or size of the implants to remedy the former complications and give you the beautiful appearance you had initially envisioned.